Skip to main content

 How Do Lifestyle Changes Interact with HRT Protocols?

 Your lifestyle is a collection of physiological inputs.
 Exercise, sleep, nutrition, and stress are not just activities; they are powerful modulators of your endocrine system.
-When your significantly, these inputs change, and your optimal hormonal support may need to change as well.
+When your lifestyle changes significantly, these inputs change, and your optimal hormonal support may need to change as well.

 Increased Physical Demands